silicon-vlsi/silicon-vlsi.github.io/content/projects.md

 - A 10-bit, 100 kHz Successive Approximation Resistor (SAR) ADC for interfacing sensors to the microcontroller.
 - Temperature-independent voltage and current reference for biasing internal circuits.
 - Temperature compensated Ring-Oscillator for generating internal clock signal.

+This project aims at creating specialized manpower and Intellectual Property in the area ESDM space of VLSI and Embedded System which is currently a national interest for India.
+The main social objectives of this project are:

+- Generate industry-ready manpower in System and Chip design for fostering a semiconductor ecosystem in the country.
+- Bridging the gap between industry and academia by promoting industry-led training and R&D activities.
+- To develop core Intellectual Property (IP) in key areas of ESDM to make our country self-sufficient.
+- Encourage a startup mentality in the country for young entrepreneurs to drive and grow this development.

 ## A sub-nanoamp Programmable Current Reference Design in 28nm CMOS Technology
 This is an industry-collaborated project developing various analog IP blocks for an ultra-efficient neuromorphic processor in 28-nanometer CMOS technology.
 Various analog and mixed-signal blocks require a programmable current reference all the way down to sub-nanoamp of current which extremely challenging in this technology.
 Major design efforts in this project are: